natemcmaster/dotnet-serve/README.md

 dotnet serve [path] [options]

 Arguments:
-  path                    Base path to the server root
+  path                    Base path to the server root.
+Defaults to the current directory.

 Options:
   -p|--port <PORT>        Port to use [8080].
 Use 0 for a dynamic port.